Emerging Asia’s springboard for mobility: CarDekho

 LeapFrog will leverage its long history and expertise in growing Indian insurance leaders, with prior investments in Mahindra Insurance Brokers and Shriram Group, to enhance the reach of CarDekho’s vehicle insurance products, expand its agency network, and explore opportunities to expand into health and life insurance.

 A key part of the mobility story also involves enhancing the access of women and girls to both vehicle loans and purchases.
-This starts at the top in a traditionally male- dominated sector, and so LeapFrog will support efforts by CarDekho to improve women’s representation on the board of directors and will work with the company to improve diversity across its leadership team.
+This starts at the top in a traditionally male- dominated sector, and This starts at the top in a traditionally male-dominated sector, and so LeapFrog will support efforts by CarDekho to improve diversity and inclusion across its leadership team.

 LeapFrog’s customer experience (CX) experts plan to support CarDekho to grow across low-income consumers seeking access to their first vehicle or to upgrade their existing vehicle.
 For instance, CarDekho has the opportunity to expand used vehicle finance products, which offer low- income consumers access to more affordable vehicles, but which banks typically eschew.